vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### Cancelling governance transfers

 - Only recurring governance transfers can be cancelled via governance cancel transfer proposal.
 Trying to cancel any other transfer should fail upon validation of the proposal.(<a name="0028-GOVE-107" href="#0028-GOVE-107">0028-GOVE-107</a>)

+##### Batch Proposals

+- A batch proposal can be submitted and is accepted containing two or more component submissions for each type of proposal term. (<a name="0028-GOVE-108" href="#0028-GOVE-108">0028-GOVE-108</a>)

+- A batch proposal containing component submissions with different categories will be rejected with an informative error message. (<a name="0028-GOVE-109" href="#0028-GOVE-109">0028-GOVE-109</a>)

+- A batch proposal submitted with component submissions having the same category but different closing timestamps will be rejected with an informative error message. (<a name="0028-GOVE-110" href="#0028-GOVE-110">0028-GOVE-110</a>)

+- A batch proposal submitted with component submissions having the same category and the same closing timestamps but different enactment timestamps will be accepted and move to voting.  (<a name="0028-GOVE-111" href="#0028-GOVE-111">0028-GOVE-111</a>)
+   - If this proposal is accepted, each of the components will be enacted at the time of their differing enactment timestamps. (<a name="0028-GOVE-112" href="#0028-GOVE-112">0028-GOVE-112</a>)